East Fire Station

 provide equitable facilities for male and female staff

-improve response time with a central, strategic location east of Highway 100
+improve response time with a central, strategic location east of Hwy 100

 reduce reliance on neighboring communities to respond to Golden Valley incidents